MarkJB/Eggbot-Spherebot-polargraph-Controller/README.md

 __Note: The v2.1 board is missing a power track between U2 & U3.
 You will need to solder a jumper wire between the Vin pins or Stepper1 (U2) will not move!__ (This has been fixed with v2.2)

-This is my Arduino Nano/Stepstick Eggbot/Shperebot/Polargraph control board.
+This is my Arduino Nano - Dual Stepstick drawing machine controller PCB for Eggbot/Shperebot/polargraph drawing machines.
 The reason this uses an Arduino Nano and external stepstick drivers is that they can be found on ebay for not much money and I wanted this to be an affordable way to build the electronics for various drawing machines.

-This has been used sucessfully with a 3d printed Eggbot and Polargraph.
+This has been used sucessfully with a 3d printed Eggbot and polargraph.
 Firmwares adapted for this board available in github.com/markjb.
 I've also seen it working with the Gocupi firmware.

 Micro-stepping is software controlled and both steppers share the same 3 Arduino pins, so you only need configure those 3 pins to set the micro stepping for both steppers.